 Vitamin K: improves calcium absorption and reduces calcium elimination in the body.

-Papain: an enzyme that aids in digestion and help reduce inflammation in the body.
+Papain: an enzyme that aids in digestion and helps reduce inflammation in the body.

 Chymopapain: an enzyme that reduces inflammation in the body.
 Chronic inflammation has been linked to nearly every chronic disease.